Information Technology KPI Examples | Spider Strategies

 • Web server availability

-Why use KPIs in your IT department?
+Complete Guide to Using KPIs in your IT department

 When an IT department starts tracking KPIs, it can really make a difference in their organization's overall success.
 By using an "IT KPI template," companies can take advantage of several benefits that help improve their IT operations and contribute to big-picture success.